-To the “yes’s” – are you also a Raspberry White Chocolate Cheesecake fan?
+To the “yeses” – are you also a Raspberry White Chocolate Cheesecake fan?

-Even if you say you’re not, just hear me out.
+Even if you say you’re not a White Chocolate Raspberry Cheesecake fan, just hear me out.

-We’ve talked before about those recipes that make you just want to use profane language.
-Yeah…so this falls into that category.
+We’ve talked before about those recipes that turn out beautiful and taste delicious.
+Yeah, a unicorn.
+Rare for me, but this falls into that category.
 It’s a traditional cheesecake with white chocolate and enough raspberry to give it phenomenal flavor, but not so much that it overpowers the real cheesecake taste.

 The chocolate isn’t swirled in the cheesecake batter to make a perfectly blended cheesecake and white chocolate taste and flavor, because I used chunks at the end.